Rapporter/pander/README.md

   * no need for calling `ascii`, `xtable`, `Hmisc`, `tables` etc. to transform an R object to `HTML`, `tex` etc. as `pander` results in Pandoc's *markdown* which can be converted to almost any text document format (like: pdf, HTML, odt, docx, textile, asciidoc, reStructuredText etc.).
 Conversion can be done automatically after calling `pander` reporting functions ([Pander.brew](#brew-to-pandoc) or [Pandoc](#live-report-generation)).
   * based on the above *no "traditional" R console output* is shown in the resulting document (nor in markdown, nor in exported docs) but **all R objects are transformed to tables, list etc**.
 Well, there is an option (`show.src`) to show the original R commands before the formatted output, and `pander`˛calls can be also easily tweaked (just file an issue) to return `print`ed R objects - if you would need that in some strange situation - like writing an R tutorial.
 But **I really think that nor R code, nor raw R results have anything to do with an exported report** :)
   * *graphs/plots* are recognized in blocks of R commands without any special setting or marks around code block and saved to disk in a `png` file linked in the resulting document.
 This means if you create a report (e.g. `brew` a text file) and export it to pdf/docx etc. all the plots/images would be there.
 There are some parameters to specify the resolution of the image and also the type (e.g. `jpg`, `svg` or `pdf`).
-  * `pander`˛uses its build in (IMHO quite decent) **caching**.
+  * `pander`˛uses its build in (IMHO quite decent) [**caching**](#caching).
 This means that if evaluation of some R commands take too much time (which can be set by option/parameter), then the results are saved in a file and returned from there on next exact R code's evaluation.
-This caching algorithm tries to be **smart** as checks not only the passed R sources, but *all variables* inside that and saves the hash of those.
-This is a quite secure way of caching, but if you would encounter any issues, just switch off the cache.
+This caching algorithm tries to be **smart** as checks not only the passed R sources, but *all variables and functions* inside that and saves the hash of those.
+This is a quite secure way of caching (see details [below](#caching)), but if you would encounter any issues, just switch off the cache.
 I've not seen any issues :)
   * `knitr` *support* is coming too, for details see my [TODO list](https://github.com/daroczig/pander/blob/master/TODO.md) **Update**: just use `knitr` to generate markdown and pass that to `Pandoc.convert`

 # Installation